tatlacas-com/flora_orm/README.md

 You need an instance of `OrmManager` to interact with the storage.
 Create an instance of `OrmManager` as early as possible.

-We recommend registering it as singleton during app start-up using [get_it](https://pub.dev/packages/get_it) or any DI you prefer.
+We recommend registering it as a singleton during app start-up using [get_it](https://pub.dev/packages/get_it) or any DI you prefer.

 For example, in your `void main()` function before `runApp()`,  you can have the following: